AliKelDev/AliKelDev/README.md

 # Hi, I'm Jordan (AliKelDev)

 ## About Me
-Business development at GitGuardian by day, developer and automation enthusiast always.
+Business development at GitGuardian by day, automation enthusiast always.
 I specialize in creating tools that eliminate repetitive work and building AI-powered assistants that make daily tasks more intuitive and efficient.

 ## Current Projects